 If you have included a number of VMs or VM containers in the replication job, you can specify the order in which VMs must be processed.
 This will help you make sure that the most important VMs in the job are processed first, for example, if you must fit into the backup window and you are not sure how much time VM processing will take.

 - At the Virtual Machines step of the wizard, click the added VM in the list.

 - Use the Up and Down buttons on the right to move the VM higher or lower in the list.
 The higher is the VM in the list, the higher its priority.
 If you added a VM container as a single instance, VMs inside the container will be processed at random.

 At the Destination step of the wizard, specify the target for a replicated VM.

-- Click Choose next to the Host or Cluster field and select a host on which the VM replica should be registered.
-You can assign a cluster as a target.
-In this case, the replication job will be performed until there remains at least one available host in the cluster.
+- Click Choose next to the Host or Cluster field and select a host on which the VM replica must be registered.

 - Click Choose next to the Path field and specify a path to a location where VM replica files should be stored.